lesept777/MLP-for-ESP32/README.md

 It implements both training and inference phases on a dataset.
 Datasets can be created in the sketch or read from a csv file.
 This library is not intended to work with images, only with arrays of floats.

 It can address **deep networks**, made of one input layer, multiple hidden layers and one output layer.
 The output layer can have one neuron for regression, or several neurons for classification.
-In the case of classification, the softmax function is not coded yet (as of April 2020), so remain under 4 or 5 output neurons.
+In the case of classification, the softmax function is not coded yet (as of April 2020), so stay under 4 or 5 output neurons.

 This library was inspired by the code from Karsten Kutza (https://courses.cs.washington.edu/courses/cse599/01wi/admin/Assignments/bpn.html).